Models of Generosity

 Haiya!
 I hadn't known that was in the Bible in spite of having studied it from preface to index.
 And I actually confirmed it in a Google search that the Bible says so in Psalm 90:10; a further proof that my memory is not as sharp as some people claim it is.

-We continued our delightful conversation in the mess where I partook a cup of tea with bread lined with honey, the kind of breakfast I'd like to be having when I build my own home, God-willing.
+We continued our delightful conversation in the mess where I partook a cup of tea and bread lined with honey, the kind of breakfast I'd like to be having when I build my own home, God-willing.
 All told, that Sunday I visited my piano mentors was a splendid day for me.
 And I am striving to create more such days in the future.
 So help me God.